There are two ways to create your GraphQL API with StepZen when you have a GraphQL backend.

 Below are descriptions of these questions:

-What is the GraphQL endpoint?
+What is the GraphQL endpoint URL?

 This is the endpoint you'll be connecting to.
 In this case, the SpaceX Land API's documentation specifies this endpoint: